George P. Kent: Career

 Kent has been a member of the United States Foreign Service since 1992.
 He speaks Ukrainian, Russian, and Thai, as well as some Polish, German, and Italian.
 He has worked as a U.S. Foreign Service officer in Ukraine, Poland, Thailand and Uzbekistan.

 From 1995 to 1997, he was posted in Warsaw, Poland, as an economics officer dealing with trade, environmental, and counter-narcotics issues.

+Ukraine appointments

-Kent was later assigned to serve as deputy political counselor in Kyiv, Ukraine, from 2004 to 2007, which include the time period of the Orange Revolution.
+Kent was later assigned to serve as deputy political counselor in Kyiv, Ukraine, from 2004 to 2007, which included the time period of the Orange Revolution.
 From 2012 to 2014, Kent served as director of the Bureau of International Narcotics and Law Enforcement Affairs.
 He served as a senior anti-corruption coordinator in the European bureau in 2014–2015, and as deputy chief of mission in Kyiv from 2015 to 2018.

 On September 4, 2018, he was appointed to the position of Deputy Assistant Secretary of State for European and Eurasian Affairs and held this position until September 3, 2021.

 On October 15, 2019, Kent gave a deposition in the House impeachment inquiry of President Trump, serving as a key witness on whether Rudy Giuliani used a campaign of disinformation to undermine the former ambassador to Ukraine, Marie Yovanovitch.
 Kent's warnings regarding the disinformation campaign are documented in State Department emails submitted to Congress by the organization's inspector general.
 Kent protested a "fake news smear" directed at Ambassador Yovanovitch by media commentators supportive of President Trump.
 He also criticized the Ukrainian prosecutor undermining Yovanovitch, calling the disinformation "complete poppycock."
 On November 13, 2019, along with Ambassador Bill Taylor, Kent gave public testimony to the House Intelligence Committee during the first public hearing.

 While serving as interim Charge d'affaires at the Embassy of the United States, Kyiv during the summer of 2021, Kent embarked on a press tour of local Ukrainian media.
 In one interview, Kent opined that the differences between Russia and Ukraine are distilled in the paintings of Ilya Repin.
 Burlaki, per Kent, shows the "servile and slavish character of the people" in the country, however Reply of the Zaporozhian Cossacks illustrates the "dignity and imbued liberty of Ukraine."

-U.S. ambassador to Estonia
+U.S. Ambassador to Estonia

 On September 2, 2022, President Joe Biden nominated Kent serve as the next ambassador to Estonia.
 His nomination was sent to the Senate on September 8, 2022.
 On November 29, 2022, hearings on his nomination were held before the Senate Foreign Relations Committee.
 On December 7, 2022, the committee favorably reported his nomination to the Senate.
 On December 13, 2022, his nomination was confirmed in the Senate by voice vote.
 Kent presented his credentials to Estonian President Alar Karis on February 21, 2023.